 Our guide educated us about some known/ studied flowers and berries.
 We were amazed to learn about some rare and medicinal flowers and herbs.
 Some flowers that grow here are daisies, poppies, primulas, marigold, orchids, but the exquisite Blue Poppy or Himalayan Queen steals the show.

 We reached near the memorial of Joan Legge - a botanist who had lost her life in the valley.
 We rested at a nearby stream.
 Though the 8 km long walk inside the valley was easy with hardly any ascends or descends, dipping our feet in the icy cold stream was refreshing and we felt instantly energized.
-We ate our lunch and headed back to Ghangaria a little after noon.
+We ate our lunch and headed back to Ghangaria a little late afternoon.

 On day five we ate our breakfast and checked out of the hotel.
 We hadn't stopped talking about the wondrous valley since the previous day's trek to the fairyland.
 Our hotel had a satellite phone so I made a quick call to my mom and told her how amazing the trek was and that I'll fill her up the details later.